zeroheight/library-styles-sync/README.md

 No, sync is only one-way (from Library to document).

 Any changes to your document's shared styles will get overwritten next time you run the plugin.

+### Which Libraries does it sync from?
+It syncs styles from any libraries that you've inserted a symbol from

 ## JSON (experimental / WIP)
 * add URLs for color and typography JSON files